airqo-platform/AirQo-api/src/auth-service/docs/access-control/NETWORK_DEPRECATION_GUIDE_NEXUS.md

-**Also check `GET /users/:id`** (and the users-list endpoint) if nexus reads `.networks` from those responses to render a "Network" scope row or seed a role-picker default — that field's source data is being migrated off users next and will empty out.
+**Also check `GET /users/:id`** (and the users-list endpoint) if nexus reads `.networks` from those responses to render a "Network" scope row or seed a role-picker default — the underlying `User.network_roles` field has now been removed entirely, so that field will always be empty going forward.

 ## Status